philsbln/draft-tiesel-taps-communitgrany/draft-tiesel-taps-communitgrany.md

 TODO: Discuss difference between Multiple Provisioning Domains
-{{RFC7556}} or multiple access networks within the same provisioning domain – especially when it comes to integrating 3GPP mechanisms like IFOM/ {{RFC5555}}.
+{{RFC7556}} or multiple access networks within the same provisioning domain – especially when it comes to integrating 3GPP mechanisms like
+{{RFC5555}} or {{RFC7864}}.

 Chunking
 --------
-Chunking refers to splitting an object, a stream or a set of associations into one or more parts.
+Chunking refers to splitting an message, a stream or a set of associations into one or more parts.
-Typically, chunking splits only large objects or streams into multiple ones while keeping smaller entities untouched.
+Typically, chunking splits only large messages or streams into multiple ones while keeping smaller entities untouched.
 Associations or Flows are typically not split, but sets of Associations or Flows might be partitioned.